Polumm/Polumm.github.io/_pages/ai-venture-project.md

 ## 💡 The Opportunity

 Wearable AI is transforming the way we interact with digital information.
 However, current smart eyewear lacks true context-awareness—they can process multimodal inputs (vision, audio, text) but fail to understand the user’s attention and intent.
-Inspired by recent breakthroughs like GPT-4o, our venture integrates eye-tracking and multimodal AI into next-gen AR glasses (RayNeo X2).
+Inspired by recent breakthroughs like GPT-4o, **our venture integrates multimodal AI into next-gen AR glasses (RayNeo X2).**

 Our goal is to enable contextualized AI interactions, where the device intelligently understands what the user is focusing on, enhancing productivity, accessibility, and real-world applications.